microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 Batching in the context of Fluid ops is a way in which the framework accumulates and applies ops.
 A batch is a group of ops accumulated within a single JS turn, which will be broadcasted in the same order to all the other connected clients and applied synchronously.
 Additional logic and validation ensure that batches are never interleaved, nested or interrupted and they are processed in isolation without interleaving of ops from other clients.

-The way batches are formed is governed by the `FlushMode` setting of the `ContainerRuntimeOptions` and it is immutable for the entire lifetime of the runtime and subsequently the container.
+The way batches are formed is governed by the `FlushMode` setting of the `IContainerRuntimeOptions` and it is immutable for the entire lifetime of the runtime and subsequently the container.

 ```
 export enum FlushMode {